0xSh3rl0ck/0xSh3rl0ck.github.io/_posts/CTF-WriteUp/2022-07-10-Cyber Defenders - Pwned-DC.md

 0xa   : PoolTagHash                    19145
 >>>
 ```
-then we will convert it to a 4-byte string then reverse the string we will get the answer.
+then we will convert it to a 4-byte string, then reverse it.
+We will get the answer.

 ```
 >>> print (long_to_bytes(1280133197)[::-1])